Halleloya/DBAC/README.md

 4) MQTT Notification system.

 ## Acknowledgement
-We would like to thank Yifan, Vibhas, Andrea for their valuable inputs and contributions on the implementation of this prototype.
+We would like to thank Yifan and Andrea for their valuable inputs and contributions on the implementation of this prototype.